 Employers and payers are obliged to deduct taxes and/or tax advances from wages and other payments.
 Private individuals are obliged to pay income tax and/or income tax advances themselves if their income is from sources other than payers or employers.

-It is always fun to meet new people and to explore new places where you can have fun.
-If you prefer the old-fashioned way of meeting people while out for a drink, you can head to the ruin pubs, one of the main reasons why tourists come to Budapest.
+It is always fun to meet new people and explore new places where you can have fun.
+If you prefer the old-fashioned way of meeting people while out for a drink, you can head to the ruined pubs, one of the main reasons why tourists come to Budapest.

 After accommodation, the next largest expense for most people in Hungary is food, which accounts for approximately a quarter of the average Hungarian resident’s monthly salary.
 Expats longing for a taste of home may well find something to satiate their cravings at a Hungarian supermarket but imported goods can be very expensive.
 Ideally, expats should buy only local goods as this can bring the final grocery bill down drastically, as can shopping for fresh produce at local markets.